tiborsaas/node-resume/readme.md

 ## Usage
 Just edit a json, use the command line and you are ready to go.
 ### Step 1
+Install dependenceis with `npm install`.
+### Step 2
 Edit the contents of the `data/cv.json` or just use the nullified `cv-empty.json` as a starter.
-### Step 2
+### Step 3
 Type `npm start` in command line.
 That will render the default template called "basic".
-You can render other templates by adding the template name that you can find the the `views` folder.
+You can render other templates by adding the template name that you can find the the `views` folder, like `npm start classic`.

 DONE :)